Master 21st Century Skills | JBCN International School

 The International Baccalaureate Primary Years Program (IB PYP) pedagogy has inquiry at the core of learning.
-The programme encourages learners to inquire into transdisciplinary concepts, making them responsible, thoughtful and displaying meaningful actions that will in turn impact their personal, local and global spheres of life.
+The programme encourages learners to inquire into transdisciplinary concepts, making them responsible, thoughtful, and displaying meaningful actions that will impact their personal, local, and global spheres of life.

-The teachers want their learners to be observant and analyse and question things around them; they want the learners to constantly evaluate their choices, and assess the impact of these choices thus imbibing essential life skills such as communication and collaboration.
+The teachers aim for their learners to be observant, analyze, and question things around them.
+They want the learners to constantly evaluate their choices and assess their impacts, thus imbibing essential life skills such as communication and collaboration.
 These skills, we know, thrive on human connection and are critical to personal and professional success.

-The World Economic Forum recently published the Future of Jobs Report, where EQ is one of the top five skills that everyone would need to thrive in the future.
-Unlike Intelligent Quotient (IQ), which is static, EQ can expand if taught explicitly through daily interactions.
-After all, we all know that emotions drive people, and people drive performance.
+The World Economic Forum’s Future of Jobs Report highlights EQ as one of the top five skills needed to thrive in the future.
+Unlike Intelligence Quotient (IQ), which is static, EQ can expand with explicit teaching through daily interactions.
+Emotions drive people, and people drive performance.

-We all know that humans usually take 6 seconds to respond to emotion, but if we train our children to elicit the correct response (within that time limit), it will help them develop positive behaviour strategies.
-For example, taking a 6-second pause when you are triggered by stress allows you the space to make a conscious decision about what to do or say next.
-Our role in school is to help the children understand how emotions impact our learning?
-How does it affect our progress?
+Humans typically take 6 seconds to respond to emotion, but if we train our children to respond correctly within this time, it will help them develop positive behavior strategies.
+For instance, taking a 6-second pause when stressed allows for a conscious decision on the next action or word.
+Our role in school is to help children understand how emotions impact learning and progress.

-Emotional Quotient offers more than empathy - a person with high EQ is someone who can identify and regulate their emotions accurately and can handle more complex social situations to build meaningful relationships and is ultimately the winner.
-At JBCN Oshiwara, the EduCreative experiences comprise a gamut of experiential, cultural and challenging activities, designed to support the personal and social development of our young learners.
-Our programme of academic excellence along with iPROPEL facilitates the balanced and holistic Mind-Body-Soul development of our learners.
+Emotional Quotient offers more than empathy; a person with high EQ can identify and regulate their emotions accurately and handle complex social situations to build meaningful relationships.
+At JBCN Oshiwara, EduCreative experiences encompass experiential, cultural, and challenging activities designed to support the personal and social development of young learners.
+Our academic excellence program, along with iPROPEL, facilitates the balanced and holistic Mind-Body-Soul development of our learners.

 Written by: Shalaka Rao